Frequently Asked Questions

 Is it possible to apply for more than one program at a time?

 We do not recommend this!
 Your priority should be to make an informed program selection, and then you apply to that specific program.
 Completing applications for multiple programs on Cal Poly Abroad can result in multiple charges of the International Center fee being posted to your account.
-We recommend only applying to one program at a time also because of the work involved with course approvals and applications, but if you are planning to do back-to-back programs or are unsure about which program is your first choice, then you should visit drop-in peer advising for guidance on program selection.
+We recommend only applying to one program at a time also because of the work and time involved with course approvals and applications.
+If you are planning to do back-to-back programs or are unsure about which program is your first choice, then you should visit drop-in peer advising for guidance on program selection.

 Where can I get help with the application process?

 Come to the International Center during drop-in peer advising for assistance with the application process.
 Also, Info Sessions are a great place to get help on the application process for specific types of programs.
 You can also email email@example.com with questions.

 How do I apply for a passport?
 Where can I get a passport photo taken?